canonical/ubuntu-pro-docs/user-management.rst

 **Remove a user**

 * From the Support Portal homepage, click the menu on the top bar and select *My Account*.
-* Click to edit the user whose access you wish to disable, then de-select the field “Active Support Portal user” and hit save.
+* Click to edit the user whose access you wish to disable, then deselect the field “Active Support Portal user” and hit save.

 Landscape SaaS
 ~~~~~~~~~~~~~~